AndyTTang/andyttang.github.io/README.md

 This is more of a personal project that I will use as a self reference on web development.
 There will be many extraneous comments.

-The goal of this project is to create a decent website while learning HTML, CSS, and Javascript.
+The goal of this project is to create a decent personal website and to improve on full stack or web development

 ### Features

-Additional learning along the way may include:
+Additional learnings include:
+* HTML
+* CSS
+* Javascript
-- Bootstrap
+* Bootstrap
-- JQuery
+* JQuery
-- AngularJS
+* AngularJS

 #### Credits